 If you also plan to support the Nintendo Switch, then using URP would be recommended, so that you can support most gaming platforms on the market and not having to go through the potentially tedious process of porting your project from HDRP to URP, or vice versa.

 If you plan to release a battle royale game for PC and consoles, that features large-scale environments and fully dynamic lighting, you should select HDRP, or extend it to tailor the rendering pipeline to your project.
 You could consider URP if you are not aiming for AAA visual fidelity and are targeting mobile devices or systems with lower specifications.

-For this particular scenario, if you are using the Built-in Render Pipeline, activating both the Realtime GI and the Baked GI systems is not recommended, because the resulting overhead in terms of performance and scene management for an immense level could be critical.
-Another argument against the use of both GI systems is the unpredictable nature of such large-scale multiplayer games: performance estimations are for instance more difficult than in a highly-scripted linear level.
+For this particular scenario, if you are using the Built-in Render Pipeline, activating both the Enlighten Realtime Global Illumination and a Baked Global Illumination system is not recommended, because the resulting overhead in terms of performance and scene management for an immense level could be problematic.
+Another argument against the use of both global illumination systems is the unpredictable nature of such large-scale multiplayer games: performance estimations are for instance more difficult than in a highly-scripted linear level.

 The rendering landscape has changed radically in Unity over the past few years, thanks to the introduction of the Scriptable Render Pipelines.
 Therefore, keeping up with all these changes and their implications for the lighting pipeline can be exhausting.

 Hopefully, this guide and its many illustrations have given you a better understanding of the capabilities of each Render Pipeline so that you can confidently start your projects in Unity with the appropriate rendering and lighting settings!